zenstackhq/zenstack-docs/docs/the-complete-guide/part1/8-conclusion.md

 ---
-sidebar_label: 9.
+sidebar_label: 8.
 Conclusion
 ---

 import Requirements from '../../_components/_todo-requirements.md';

-#  Part I Conclusion
+#  Conclusion

 In this part of the guide, we've focused on the core layer of ZenStack - an enhanced Prisma Client.
 The enhanced Prisma Client essentially turns the ORM into a fully secured data access layer, enabling the upper layer features like the automatic CRUD APIs and the generation of frontend data query libraries.